OpenDPDv2: A Unified Learning and Optimization Framework for Neural Network Digital Predistortion: NN-Based DPD's Power Analysis and Discussion

 This section evaluates the energy efficiency of the \ac{TRes-DeltaGRU} algorithm under varying quantization precisions and temporal sparsity levels.
 Accurate energy estimations are provided using the \texttt{Gem5}-simulated ARM CPU to deliver insights critical for practical, energy-constrained RF systems.
 DDR4 memory energy is excluded from the analysis, as it is only utilized during initialization, and the 8KB D-cache sufficiently accommodates the entire DPD model, reflected by nearly 100\% L1 cache hit rates.

-Figure~\ref{fig:energy_sparsity} demonstrates how forward pass energy consumption ($E_{F}$) decreases as temporal sparsity increases in the TRes-DeltaGRU-996 DPD model.
+Figure~\ref{fig:energy_sparsity} demonstrates how forward pass energy consumption ($E_{F}$) decreases as temporal sparsity increases in the TRes-DeltaGRU-999 DPD model.
 With INT12 quantization alone (no temporal sparsity), the energy is reduced by 2.8$\times$ compared to FP32 implementations, maintaining an ACPR of -54.5\,dBc.
-When combined with a temporal sparsity of 72.5\%, this model achieves an energy reduction factor of 5.2$\times$, while still adhering to a common ACPR specification over -45\,dBc.
+When combined with a temporal sparsity of 56.0\%/72.5\%, this model achieves an energy reduction factor of 4.5$\times$/5.2$\times$, while still meeting a common ACPR target of -45\,dBc.
 These results confirm \texttt{OpenDPDv2}'s effectiveness in significantly decreasing energy demands without compromising critical linearization performance.

-Figure~\ref{fig:energy_breakdown} provides a breakdown of forward pass energy consumption for the TRes-DeltaGRU-996 DPD model operating at INT16 precision across different sparsity levels.
+Figure~\ref{fig:energy_breakdown} provides a breakdown of forward pass energy consumption for the TRes-DeltaGRU-999 DPD model operating at INT16 precision across different sparsity levels.
 A key insight is that memory access dominates overall energy consumption as D-cache energy alone surpasses arithmetic operation energy by more than an order of magnitude.
 Consequently, future hardware implementations should prioritize reducing memory access through joint algorithmic and circuit-level optimizations, emphasizing algorithm-hardware co-design~\cite{Liu2022IEDM}.
 Furthermore, Figure~\ref{fig:energy_breakdown} also reveals that increased temporal sparsity leads to a higher relative proportion of I-cache energy consumption, attributed to overhead operations such as delta vector encoding, memory updates, and indexing.
 While this overhead can diminish the benefits of sparsity in general-purpose CPUs, a specialized ASIC implementation can effectively mitigate these inefficiencies, further enhancing energy savings.

 The absolute energy numbers evaluated by \texttt{Gem5} are overall significantly larger than the rough estimation reported in~\cite{Wu2024IMS,WuIMS2025}, which is because prior works assumed 100\% reuse of operands in an ideal multiply-and-accumulate array without overhead.
 In contrast, our \texttt{Gem5}-based analysis incorporates realistic processor behaviors and overheads associated with general-purpose 32-bit instruction set architectures.
 Therefore, the sum of arithmetic and D-cache energy values will provide a more accurate benchmark for potential ASIC implementations.